Safety & Security

 Although all the Halls, Normanby House and the South East Flats are locked 24/7, it is important for you to make sure your personal belongings are insured against loss (also see Metropolitan Fire Brigade).
-Lock your door if you are not in your room.
-If you own a bicycle this should also be insured.
+Room doors should be locked if you are not in your room.
+Bicycles should also be insured.
 Please be advised that bicycles should not be parked in corridors or hallways.

 The University does not take out property insurance on behalf of residents and cannot be held liable for damage or theft of resident’s belongings.
 Therefore, residents are advised to insure personal valuables adequately.

-If you find an intruder or perhaps an outsider using MRS facilities, you should contact Monash Security on extension 333.
-If required Monash Security will notify the College Head or in their absence the Deputy College Head
+If you find an intruder or perhaps an outsider using MRS facilities, contact Monash Security on extension 333.
+If required Monash Security will notify the College Head or in their absence the Deputy College Head.

 Security & Services Personnel